ixiaopan/blog/content/post/linear-regression-01.md

 $$

-Then we plug this into the previous equation
+plug the above equation into the previous equation

 $$